Survival International: Media attention

-In May 2013, Survival International accused the government of plans to evict San from their homes in Ranyane.
-Government representative Jeff Ramsay denied this allegation and described Survival International as a "neo-Apartheid organisation".
-Survival International subsequently reported that on May 28, Botswana's High Court had ruled that the eviction be suspended until mid-June.
-A Survival International campaigner was quoted as saying: "I don't know how the government can say there is no case, and that they are not planning to evict them when the Ranyane Bushmen are taking the government to court to stop from being removed."
-The director of Khwedom Council, Keibakile Mogodu, said, "We have been deliberating on the issue with government officials, yes I can confirm that government was due to relocate [six hundred] Basarwa on Monday, [May 27th]."
-A case has been filed on the San's behalf.

 In 2005, Survival published the book There You Go!
 (Oren Ginzburg), which depicted a tribal society being harmed by development.
 In the book's foreword, Stephen Corry wrote: "The 'development' of tribal peoples against their wishes – really to let others get their land and resources – is rooted in 19th century colonialism ('We know best') dressed up in 20th century 'political correct' euphemism.
 Tribal peoples are not backward: they are independent and vibrant societies which, like all of us always, are constantly adapting to a changing world.
 The main difference between tribal peoples and us is that we take their land and resources, and believe the dishonest, even racist, claim that it's for their own good.
 It's conquest, not development.
 If you really want to understand what's going on, read this book."

-Survival International encourages supporters to use multiple media to spread awareness on Indigenous rights issues.
-In the guide Walk Your Talk, the organisation gives tips on a variety of actions, from writing letters to governments, to spreading the word through sponsorships, leaflets, demonstrations, film shows, and collecting money from a variety of events.